rjsmith1999/IMMERSE/_pages/log.md

 * **Goals**:
   - Figure out why the FrameECC/byu hybrid scrubber ip isn't working on the zc706
   - Comunicate findings to Sebastian and Dr. Wirthlin
   - If we can't get it working, look at adapting the code for readback and/or blind scrubbing.
+(Done)
+  - Ask around for the source design of the hybrid-scrubber for better debuging

 * **Monday**:
   - More testing..
 Still not working on zc706